cvmfs/cvmfsexec/README.md

 `singularity --contain`, then close the $CVMFSEXEC_CMDFD file descriptor for those processes.
 This can be done in bash with `exec {CVMFSEXEC_CMDFD}>&-`.

+Note that setuid-root programs do not work inside an unprivileged user namepace, so if you use singularity it has to be run unprivileged.

 ## Better cvmfsexec operation on newer kernels